kl3jvi/insightoid-web/README.md

 ## Usage

-Instructions on how to use your dashboard, including any necessary commands.
+After setting up the dashboard locally, you can start monitoring crashes by integrating the Insightoid SDK into your Android applications.
+Detailed instructions on how to integrate the SDK and use the dashboard will be provided.

 ## Contributing